The Banking Regulation Review: Monaco

 Another key element of the Monegasque banking sector is that almost all Monegasque credit institutions are controlled by foreign and French banking groups.
-Pursuant to the last published annual report of the Monegasque Supervisory Commission on Financial Activities (CCAF) published in 2018, there are currently 29 credit institutions established in Monaco, 14 of which are organised as branches of foreign credit institutions established in France, Switzerland, Italy and the United Kingdom.
-The remaining 15 are organised as Monegasque subsidiary corporations of French, Swiss, Luxembourg, Andorran or Italian parent banking companies.
+Pursuant to the most recent annual report of the Monegasque Supervisory Commission on Financial Activities (CCAF), published in 2019, there are currently 29 credit institutions established in Monaco, 14 of which are organised as branches of foreign credit institutions established in France, Switzerland and the United Kingdom.
+The remaining 15 are organised as Monegasque subsidiary corporations of French, Swiss, Andorran or Italian parent banking companies.

 Furthermore, the activities of Monegasque credit institutions established in the form of local subsidiaries are generally orientated towards private banking and wealth management.